-The purpose of this rule is to define transportation and set forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.
+This rule defines transportation and sets forth provider qualifications, requirements for service delivery and documentation of services, and payment standards for the service.

-(2) "Commercial vehicles" means buses, livery vehicles, and taxicabs that are available for public use.
+(2) "Commercial vehicles" means buses, light rail transit, livery vehicles, and taxicabs that are available for public use.

 (4) "Department" means the Ohio department of developmental disabilities.